C-distin/alx-low_level_programming/0x15-file_io/README.md

 > * ### Patrick Annang

-Get your :pocorn: ready for an awesome coding experience.
+Get your :popcorn: ready for an awesome coding experience.